mattrei/aframe-geojson-component/README.md

 ### Implementation details
-The componenet uses the D3 library to convert the Geojson object into a SVG.
+The componenet uses the D3 library to convert the GeoJSON/TopoJSON into a SVG.
-The SVG is then converted into THREE.Js lines and point geometires.
+The SVG is then converted into THREE.Js lines and point geometries.

 To be able to interact with the generated geometires an invisble hit mask is generated for all GeoJSON polygon, line and points to obtain the selected geojson feature via raycasting (much faster than via meshes).